How does one perform Tawbah? It’s not difficult at all, from a physical perspective.

 “And they do not knowingly persist in what they have done.”

 4. Resolute Intention – One must be determined and have a resolute intention that they will never repeat that sin again, that I’m not going to return back to that particular (major) sin.
 If the person claims to repent, but he knows that if he could get the opportunity to perform that sin again, he would do so, then he has not repented properly.
 However, what if someone, after doing the Tawbah, falls back into that sin (although he did not intend to do that sin again)?
 Does that nullify his Tawbah?
 The answer is No. This won’t affect his original repentance and it is still good.
 However, now he/she needs to repent anew for the new sin he/she has committed.
 The person has to go back, do Tawbah again, and vow never to return to that sin again.
 One may ask, what if that person falls back into that same sin again?
 The Tawbah is still valid.
-But now they need to go back and do Tawbah to Allah again (there’s in fact a hadeeth in the Saheehs of al-Bukhaari and Muslim that describes a person in a similar situation, but I won’t mention it here).
+But now they need to go back and do Tawbah to Allah again.

 a.
-When the sun is rising from the west – If you say, ”I believe now” at that time, it’s too late.
+When the sun is rising from the west before the Day of Judgement – If you say, ”I believe now” at that time, it’s too late.
 If you repent then, sorry.
 The Door of Repentance is closed :(

 b.
 When a person is in the agonies of death and sees the Angels of Death.
-A prime example would be Fir`awn, who, in essence, said the Shahaadah and quickly repented when he saw the Angels of Death and Jibreel – therefore, his Tawbah was not accepted.
-And SubhaanAllaah, even for this arrogant and oppressive tyrant, Angel Jibreel (عليه السلام) began throwing dirt and mud into the mouth of Fir`awn, “because he was afraid that Allah’s mercy may reach him”.
+A prime example would be Fir’awn, who, in essence, said the Shahaadah and quickly repented when he saw the Angels of Death and Jibreel.
+His Tawbah was not accepted.
+And SubhanAllah, it’s amazing that even for this arrogant and oppressive tyrant, Angel Jibreel began throwing dirt and mud into the mouth of Fir’awn, “because he was afraid that Allah’s mercy may reach him.”
 Allah’s mercy is just so vast and incredibly enormous…

 So now, having said all the conditions for repentance, here is how to actually do it: